shopsys/shopsys/docs/cookbook/import-categories.md

 # Import Categories

 Category import is one of the specific imports.
-Due to the tree structure it's really easy to create ineffective script.
+Due to the tree structure, creating an ineffective script is really easy.
-In this cookbook we highlight some concepts and how to improve category import performance.
+This cookbook highlights some concepts and how to improve category import performance.

 ## Task

-> _As an eshop owner I want to import categories from ERP system, so I don't need to edit categories in two places._
+> _As an eshop owner, I want to import categories from an ERP system, so I don't need to edit categories in two places._

-Let's presume we already have working information system, and we are able to obtain data we need.
+Let's presume we already have a working information system, and we are able to obtain the data we need.
-For the future references we can imagine it as a method with following description
+We can imagine it as a method with the following description for future reference.

 ```php
 public function getCategoryDataFromErp(): iterable {